 The measure shows the average number of days to establish a new award in the UW Financial Systems.
-Twelve month average Jul10-Jun11 = 15 days.
+The twelve month average for Jan 11 through Dec 11 equals 18 days.

 The top chart tracks the average number of days to setup a new budget.
 The time is measured from when OSP (Office of Sponsored Programs) enters new award information into SERA (System for Electronic Research Accounting) until GCA (Grant and Contract Accounting) establishes a new budget in the UW Financial System and notifies the Principal Investigator.